 - surgically implanted devices, like pacemakers and defibrillators

-Overall, the goal of treatment is to help the heart be as efficient as possible and to prevent further damage and loss of function.
+The goal of treatment is to help your heart be as efficient as possible and to prevent further damage and loss of function.

-Cardiomyopathy can be life-threatening and can shorten life expectancy if severe damage occurs early on.
+Cardiomyopathy can be life-threatening and can shorten your life expectancy if severe damage occurs early on.
 The disease is also progressive, which means it tends to get worse over time.
-Fortunately, treatments can prolong life by slowing the degeneration of the heart’s condition or providing technologies to help the heart do its job.
+Treatments can prolong your life.
+They can do this by slowing the decline of your heart’s condition or by providing technologies to help your heart do its job.

-One of the biggest challenges often facing patients with cardiomyopathy is sticking with a regular exercise program.
+One of the biggest challenges is sticking with a regular exercise program.
 Exercise can be very tiring for someone with a damaged heart.
-However, exercise is extremely important to maintaining a healthy weight and prolonging the functioning of the heart.
-Therefore, it’s important to check with your doctor and engage in a regular exercise program that’s not too taxing, but that gets you moving every day.
+However, exercise is extremely important for maintaining a healthy weight and prolonging heart function.
+It’s important to check with your doctor and engage in a regular exercise program that’s not too taxing but that gets you moving every day.

 The type of exercise that’s best for you will depend on the type of cardiomyopathy you have.
-Your doctor will help you determine an appropriate exercise routine and brief you on warning signs to watch out for while exercising.
+Your doctor will help you determine an appropriate exercise routine, and they’ll tell you the warning signs to watch out for while exercising.